 For the purpose of this post, I will be using the terms underbuyer/overbuyer a bit more generally in regards to shopping.

-Personally I’d classify myself as an underbuyer since I am not much of a shopper.
+Personally, I’d classify myself as an underbuyer since I am not much of a shopper.
 I don’t enjoy shopping.

 My exceptions are books (because I love reading a good book) and shopping in New York.
-I love shopping in the Big Apple, though I do have my favorites areas and stores.
+I love shopping in the Big Apple, though I do have my favorite areas and stores.
 Shopping in overcrowded stores in New York can be a bit of a nightmare but I digress.